-At PwC, we play a significant role in the world’s capital markets and take pride that our services help to improve the credibility, transparency and reliability of financial statements and information that help guide investors and stakeholders to make informed decisions.
+At PwC, we play a significant role in the world’s capital markets.
+We take pride that our people and services help improve the credibility, transparency and reliability of financial statements and information that help guide investors and stakeholders to make informed decisions.

-We have a responsibility to uphold and embody ethics, transparency and integrity within all aspects of our work.
-We have an ability to be leaders in developing trust within business, and to use our skills and relationships to influence the marketplace to promote more ethical and responsible behaviour.
-By exemplifying responsible leadership, we can make a difference to the success of our clients, people and communities and illustrate the ways that sustainability is a core component of strong governance and organizational accountability.
+We believe we have a responsibility to uphold and embody ethics, transparency and integrity within all aspects of our work.
+Our people are leaders who can promote trust in business, and use their skills and relationships to influence the marketplace to promote more ethical and responsible behaviour.
+By exemplifying responsible leadership and showcasing how sustainability is a core component of strong governance and organizational accountability, we know we can make a significant difference in the success of our people, clients and communities.

-Our marketplace initiatives in FY2013 reflect our ongoing efforts to integrate good corporate responsibility practices into our own business operations and to look for opportunities to lead the debate on issues impacting our profession.
-To that end, we are strengthening our understanding of which PwC defined sectors are most exposed to risks extending from environmental, social and governance issues through the development of a new heat map.
-We are also continuing to develop thought leadership publications on a variety of topics including trust in business, marketplace transformations and regulatory compliance to support our clients in addressing emerging marketplace issues.
-For the second year, we have undertaken an economic impact analysis to help quantify our firm’s impact on the marketplace, as well as provided a detailed summary of how our firm’s sponsorships are creating tangible impacts for our communities.
+Our marketplace initiatives in FY14 reflected our ongoing efforts to integrate good corporate responsibility practices into our own business operations and to look for opportunities to lead the debate on issues impacting our profession.
+To that end, we continued to focus on enhancing risk management practices – not only for our own operations but also for our clients.
+We also continued to develop thought leadership on a variety of topics including trust in business, market transformation and sustainability to support our clients in addressing emerging issues related to responsible business.
+For the third year in a row, we conducted an economic impact analysis to help quantify our firm’s impact on the marketplace as well as provided a detailed summary of how our firm’s sponsorships are creating tangible impacts for our communities.

-A key component of our overall CR strategy is supporting strong ethical and transparent business practices across the entire enterprise and all that we do.
-One of the ways we do this is by developing our people’s responsible leadership skills, but we have numerous other initiatives.
+A key component of our overall Corporate Responsibility Strategy is to integrate strong ethical and transparent business practices within our entire enterprise and all the work that we do.
+In addition to developing and fostering our people’s responsible leadership skills, we have numerous other initiatives that help us act ethically, responsibly and more transparently.
 These include:

 We also have an ethics and business conduct leader who provides oversight to our reporting processes.
-Each year, all of our people are required to participate in interactive independence training sessions as well as complete an annual confirmation with respect to their personal responsibilities as they relate to independence and firm compliance.
-In FY2013 we achieved a 100% completion of compliance confirmation (FY2012: 100%).
+Each year, all of our people are required to participate in interactive independence training sessions.
+They must also complete an annual confirmation with respect to their personal responsibilities as they relate to independence and firm compliance.
+In FY14, similar to FY13, we achieved a 100% compliance with respect to this obligation.

-We launched a new onboarding program for new graduates entering our Consulting practice in Calgary and Toronto called Foundations for the Future.
+Foundations for the Future is our onboarding program for new graduates entering our Consulting practice.
 Designed to build strong and consistent base-line consulting skills in our junior staff as well as create opportunities that empower them to deliver high-value client experiences, the program has two main components.
 First is an eight-day formal learning experience upon arrival to the firm, which introduces networking opportunities and real-life client simulations.
 The second component is on-the-job learning opportunities over the course of the year including rotations in different Consulting groups, numerous client engagements, monthly Lunch and Learn sessions and quarterly peer-to-peer review meetings with coaches, Learning and Development and Human Resources.
-We completed the first year of a two-year program during FY2013 and received positive feedback from participants as well as their business units.
-We will be looking at longer term measures of success during FY2014 and reporting back on our progress.
+After receiving positive feedback, we expanded the program to Calgary and Vancouver in FY14.
+We will continue to foster new candidates through the program in FY15.

 Our role in creating a sustainable society

-As a way to help lead conversations related to our corporate responsibility initiatives and the ways we’ve integrated this into our business operations, we launched the following conversations in FY2013:
+As a way to help lead conversations related to sustainability and corporate responsibility, and the ways we’ve integrated leading practices into our own business operations, we launched the following conversations in FY14: